040code/040code/_posts/2018-09-04-fsf-backend.md

 In this quite short blog we just summarizing briefly the talks and **our opinion** about the talks.
 We have rated all talks, the rating is subjective as well.

+This conference is split up in two parts.
+The first two days were focussed on Frontend development.
+You can read our post about it [here](https://040code.github.io/2018/09/18/fsf-frontend/)

 First of all we would like to thank [Luca Marchesini](https://twitter.com/xbill82) for hosting the sessions.

 ## Day one